AUGUST 2-3

 Frequently Asked Questions

 Yes, you need to fill out our registration form to gain access to the event.
-Please fill in the registration form and indicate if you will join in person or online.
+Please fill in the registration form and indicate if you will join online.

 Participants are kindly invited to register via cec.vfairs.com to gain access to the virtual event platform, agenda and further information on modalities for participation.
 The information provided will allow us to learn more about our audience for the event.
 If you indicate this preference, the CEC might contact you to share information about other CEC events or efforts (such as call for proposals, grant opportunities, etc.).